 Ami has been working on regaining full range of motion for her knee, which she injured in a skiing accident last year.
-(This makes her like a lot of our students, who came to us in the first place to heal an injury or pain.)

 How will Ami get her forehead on the floor in Half Tortoise?
 Watch and see!